awslabs/threat-composer/e2e/README.md

   the two storage tests fail, listing the 12 `ThreatStatementGenerator.*` keys that leaked into localStorage — the data-leak regression that spec exists for.

+**4. Browser extension.** In `packages/threat-composer-app-browser-extension/src/entrypoints/content-script/utils/core-utils.ts`,
+change `isLikelyThreatComposerSchema` to `return JSONobj ? true : false`.
+Clean under `tsc`.
+Rebuild with `yarn e2e:build:extension` and exactly one test fails — `JSON without a schema key leaves the button disabled` — which is the guard that stops the extension offering to open arbitrary JSON as a threat model.
+The "content that is not JSON at all" test correctly still passes, because `JSON.parse` throws before the check is reached.

 Other one-line mutations worth trying: swap `removeTagFromEntity` for `addTagToEntity` in `handleRemoveTagFromStatement` (tag removal silently no-ops); change `if (sortBy.ascending)` to `if (!sortBy.ascending)`; negate the